What’s on this page

 Rehab is where you will attend an inpatient or outpatient facility and follow a specialist treatment plan tailored to your specific needs to address the triggers of your heroin addiction and work on coping mechanisms to combat your addiction.

 Detox is the first step towards overcoming heroin and is highly recommended to detox under the supervision of professionals who are trained and can monitor you through the process of a heroin detox.
 A drug detox is designed to remove all traces of heroin from your body, whilst managing the unpleasant withdrawal symptoms that you will likely experience when you no longer have heroin in your system.
-Once the physical side of your heroin addiction has been managed you will then be ready to commence with a rehab programme that will tackle the underlying psychological issues that fuelled your addiction.
+Once the physical side of the drug addiction has been managed you will then be ready to commence with a rehab programme that will tackle the underlying psychological issues that fuelled your addiction.

 Private inpatient rehab includes counselling and evaluation with the added benefit of aftercare once you have completed your treatment plan.
 During inpatient treatment, you will experience rehab in an accommodated facility that protects you from the triggers and distractions of the outside world whilst accessing intensive professional therapy which addresses the underlying causes that led to your addiction.
-While a heroin drug detox addresses your body's dependence on heroin, inpatient rehab will address the mental and emotional side of your addiction and is statisitcally the best long-term treatment option available.
+While a heroin drug detox addresses your body’s dependence on heroin, inpatient rehab will address the mental and emotional side of your addiction and is statistically the best long-term treatment option available.
 Each individual treatment plan is designed to help modify the patient’s expectations and behaviours related to heroin use and to increase skills in coping with various life stressors.